wanggrun/triplet/README.md

 ## PASCAL VOC

 For PASCAL VOC07+12 Object Detection, please go to the "triplet/benchmarks/detection/" folder and run the relevant scripts.

+Note: For the organizational structure of the VOC07+12 dataset and the installation of the operating environment, please check the official documentation of Detectron2.

+It is worth noting that because the VOC dataset is much smaller than the COCO 2017 dataset, multiple experiments should be performed on VOC, and the average of the results of the multiple experiments should be reported.

 ```shell